yang-song/pytorch-flows/README.md

-# pytorch-flows
+# pytorch-flows-plus

-With some bug fixes and multiple enhancements.
+Add some bug fixes and multiple enhancements to [pytorch-flows](https://github.com/ikostrikov/pytorch-flows)